 The following details should be collected on the form:

-RMA Number
+RMA Number Returns Number provided by the admin

-Customer’s representative
+Customer’s representative The name of the technical person for the customer

 Credit Required?
-Y or N
+Y or N If the items are returned for credit.
+(The customer gets the money back).

 Repair Required?
-Y or N
+Y or N Is repair required?

-Invoice number to credit against
+Invoice number to credit against If the customer wants the credit then what invoice should it be made against.

 Report Required?
-Y or N
+Y or N Does the customer need a report of the analysis?

-Site Address
+Site Address Where were the products installed?
+What address?

-Details of Installation
+Details of Installation What type of building were the products installed?

-List of products being returned and their individual date codes
+List of products being returned and their individual date codes What items are being returned?
+Including their individual date codes.

 Description of fault and environmental conditions